fra85uni/aqueous-OH/README.md

 # aqueous-OH
-Structural configurations and input files for electronic structure calculations on aqueous OH speciec
+Structural configurations and input files for electronic structure calculations on aqueous OH species